The Citizen Watch predicts 'one-touch' victory for President Nana Addo

 “According to a survey we conducted within the 10 regional capitals, many Ghanaians are happy with the social intervention programs introduced by this government, especially the free SHS, the industrialization program which has opened up the economy, health, infrastructure among others.

-President Akufo Addo fulfilled its campaign promise by providing free SHS to over1.2 million people in the country, which gave great financial relief to most parents.
+President Akufo Addo fulfilled his campaign promise by providing free SHS to over 1.2 million people in the country, which gave great financial relief to most parents.

-Additionally, it has also established over 70 one district one factories spread across the country.
+Additionally, his government has also established over 70 one district one factories spread across the country.
 This has really expanded the economy and has given meaningful jobs to many Ghanaians.

 This means that, should Ghanaians vote for him in the upcoming general elections, he would deliver more beyond what he has done now for the country, he said.
 Aside from this great achievement, the President has continued to implement key policies giving hope and reviving the lives of many Ghanaians.